 Description

-It is an iconic piece of Czechoslovakian furniture design, a classic example of the modernistic designs popular during the period, and a piece that has become a sought-after collector’s item.
+This model is undoubtedly an iconic piece of Czechoslovakian furniture design, a classic example of the modernistic designs popular during the period, and a piece that has become a sought-after collector’s item.
 Today, Halabala’s designs can be found in the permanent collections of institutions such as the Museum of Art in Olomouc and the Stedelijk Museum in Amsterdam.
 This model exemplifies why Halabala’s work is considered to be a connection between innovative Czech Cubism from 1910, Art Deco from the early 1920s, and European modern art after the Second World War.

 Date of manufacture: 1930s